ellerbrock/talis.github.io/topics/source-control.md

 See also: #456, #789
 {% endhighlight %}

+The wrapping of text at 50 characters for the Summary line and 72 characters for the body is very important, and is explained here[^6].

 The tools we use can also be configured to help us adhere to this, for example, if you use `Vim` for editing your commit messages you can configure it to wrap text correctly by enabling the indent plugin in your `~/.vimrc` file:

 {% highlight bash %}
 filetype indent plugin on
 {% endhighlight %}

 [^1]: [Engineering Culture Series: Code ownership](https://code.facebook.com/posts/263824650408138/engineering-culture-series-code-ownership/)